 [CPR WILL BE HELD IN THIS TASK.
-See Task 1.2 for details]
+See Task 1.2 for details.]

-TASK 4 OPERATIONS AND MAINTENANCE
+TASK 5 OPERATIONS AND MAINTENANCE

-The goal of this task is to ensure that the chargers installed in the project are operational at least 97 percent of a charging site's standard hours of operation per year for five years after commissioning.
+The goal of this task is to ensure that the chargers installed in the project are operational at least 97 percent of a charging site's standard hours of operation for five years after commissioning.

-Task 4.1 Operations
+Task 5.1 Operations

-- Operate the installed charging stations during the term of this agreement. - Ensure that the chargers installed in the project are operational at least 97 percent of a charging site's standard hours of operation per year for five years after commissioning.
+- Operate the installed charging stations during the term of this agreement. - Ensure that the chargers installed in the project are operational at least 97 percent of a charging site's standard hours of operation for five years after commissioning.
 Without limitation to other rights and remedies which the CEC may have, including but not limited to survival provisions specified in the Terms and Conditions of this agreement, this requirement to ensure operationality for five years after commissioning shall survive the completion or termination date of this agreement.
 In addition to other requirements in the Terms and Conditions of this agreement, all CEC-reimbursable expenditures must be incurred within the agreement term.

-Task 4.2 Maintenance
+Task 5.2 Maintenance

-- Monitor network performance. - Dispatch maintenance technicians in a timely manner and address malfunctions and repairs within 48 hours of initial notice.
+- Perform regular preventive maintenance, including visual inspection, performance testing, functional validation, and reporting. - Monitor network performance. - Dispatch maintenance technicians in a timely manner and address malfunctions and repairs within 48 hours of initial notice. - Provide charging station users with 24/7 call center service that will assist users with any technical issues encountered at the stations.

-- Provide charging station users with 24/7 call center service that will assist users with any technical issues encountered at the stations. - Prepare a Stations Operations Report for each project site sent quarterly to the CAM after station commissioning through the term of this agreement.
+Prepare a Stations Operations Report for each project site sent quarterly to the CAM after station commissioning through the term of this agreement.
 The report will include a summary of uptime measures, calculation of uptime, and number of dispatch events needed during the quarter.